Kink, ENM and Authority Transfer

 Kinky clients deserve therapists with a comprehensive understanding of kink experience: psychological, emotional, physical/medical, social and legal.
 They also deserve a therapist with seasoned clinical skills.
 This means creating client safety and establishing a strong alliance.
 (To clients who identify as kinky, I offer an addendum to my standard disclosure statement.)

 Kinky and non-monogamous clients do not always present with kink-related or relational problems.
-Yet I maintain a detailed understanding of kink-related injuries and non-monogamy challenges.
+Yet I maintain a detailed understanding of kink-related injuries and non-monogamy challenges

 Minority stress